MerkDak/plinky-webusb-test/README.md

 - savePatch
 - error

 They should be pretty self-explanatory.
-The loadPatch and savePatch states invoke their own child machines, so you can keep track of the overall state easier in the UI.
+The `loadPatch` and `savePatch` states invoke their own child machines, so you can keep track of the overall state easier in the UI.

 ### `PatchMachines`

 This file contains the child machines for patch loading and saving.

+#### PatchLoadMachine

+This machine will send the header to get a whole patch from Plinky, process the header, check how many bytes it needs to read, then loops through the input data until it's satisfied.

+#### PatchSaveMachine

+This machine will send the header to save a patch to Plinky, then sends the data in 2*8 byte chunks.

+### `WebUSBPlinky` class

+The `WebUSBPlinky` class implements:

+- `onReceive`
+- `onReceiveError`

+Both will try to advance the `PlinkyMachine` directly through a `data` event.
+If the state is currently processing a child machine (in the `loadPatch` and `savePatch` state), it will try to advance the child machine.